fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 Interaction with OPA is done in two steps.
 First, a `PreparedEvalQuery` is created using the `data` json and compiled `modules`.
 This should be done upon changes in policies and/or infrastructure details.
 Then, the query is evaluated on `input` during each time the plotter object needs to be generated.

-The mechanism of tracking the changes in infrastructure and policies is TBD.
-In the first implementation, infrastructure and policies are loaded at the deployment start and are assumed not to be changed.
+The mechanism of tracking the changes in policies is TBD.
+In the first implementation, policies are loaded at the deployment start and are assumed not to be changed.
 The future version will track the changes and recompile the query upon the change.

 After the query is evaluated, it is parsed into a list of decisions per capability.
 Then, all decisions on the same capability are merged into one.
 For example, a decision to deploy read at the workload scope and a decision to deploy read in the workload cluster will result in a single decision to deploy read at the workload scope in the workload cluster.
 A decision to deploy a capability in clusterA, merged with a decision to deploy this capability in any available cluster, will result in a decision to deploy in clusterA.